ndxn/Partners-in-Wine/README.md

 * Presentation -
   * Google Slides -
-  ***Link to rough draft of our presentation on google slides:(https://docs.google.com/presentation/d/1-MctTWS8TrRcArjXzD5Xvzrx4bVrTv7aOP1SWWkiZ2g/edit?usp=sharing)
+  ***Link to rough draft of our presentation on google slides:[Wine Quality Macine Leanring](https://docs.google.com/presentation/d/1-MctTWS8TrRcArjXzD5Xvzrx4bVrTv7aOP1SWWkiZ2g/edit?usp=sharing)

 * Github -
   * Each member of team has there own branch and makes at least 4 commits per week